abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ### Grouping of Navigation Menu Items

 Some applications may need to group their main menus to tidy up their menu structure.
 For example, you may want to group ABP's menu items, which came from modules in a group named *Admin*.

-In this version, you can allow defining groups and associate menu items with a group.
-Then, your theme can render your menu items within the specified groups.
+In this version, you can allow to define groups and associate menu items with a group.
+Then your theme can render your menu items within the specified groups.

 **Example:**